 In the direct-to-patient model, the medication is delivered to the patient so it’s quite convenient for them.
 It can be a scheduled delivery.
 At that time other information can be gathered if that’s part of the study.
 Some studies feature in-home nursing to check vital signs, answer questions and otherwise engage with the patient.
 Other studies handle everything virtually through smartphones or web portals.
 Either way, in this scenario a lot of things that traditionally happened in clinic are now happening in the home environment.

-The follow-through from that is direct-to-patient trials may yield better patient recruitment and engagement, better patient retention, and may accelerate subject enrollment by giving sponsors access to larger patient populations.
+The follow-through from that is direct-to-patient trials may yield better patient recruitment and engagement, better patient retention, and may accelerate subject enrolment by giving sponsors access to larger patient populations.

 Over a longer time frame, the benefits and financial impact far outweigh any of the short-term costs.
 There’s a lot of value to be gained for sponsor companies, CROs, and suppliers in making sure they keep patients’ interests front and center.